-While part of the Costa Brava coastline has been developed into popular tourist resorts, other parts have kept a more traditional look.
-You’ll find plenty of typically Spanish towns and villages waiting to be discovered by holidaymakers who want more than sand and sangria
+While part of the Costa Brava coastline has been developed into popular tourist resorts, other parts have kept a more traditional aesthetic.
+You’ll find plenty of typically Spanish towns and villages waiting to be discovered by holidaymakers after more than just sand and sangria.

-Medes Islands A group of small rocky islands just off the coastal town of L’Estartit, superb for boat trips and scuba diving.
+Medes Islands - A group of small rocky islands, just off the coastal town of L’Estartit, that are superb for boat trips and scuba diving.

-Caella de Palafrugell Famous for the traditional Voltes (archways) and the Havaneres - Cuban sea shanties brought back by sailors.
-Great beaches and superb seafood.
+Caella de Palafrugell - Famous for the traditional Voltes (archways) and the Havaneres - Cuban sea shanties brought back by sailors.

-Gerona A beautiful city best explored on foot.
-Climb the steps to the magnificent cathedral, visit the Arab Baths and experience the breathtaking views from the city walls.
+Gerona - Capital of the region and a beautiful city that’s best explored on foot.
+Climb the steps to the cathedral, visit the Arab Baths and experience the breath-taking views from the city walls.